-Before you start writing any copy at all, you need to create the Features and Benefits List.
+Before you write any copy, you must create the Features and Benefits List.
 To do this, you obviously need to know what features you have to work with and what the corresponding benefits are.

-1. If the feature is: “We customize our show” then the benefit is:
+1. If the feature is: “We customise our show”, then the benefit is:

-2. If the feature is: “It’s accredited by the Dept. of Education” then the benefit is:
+2. If the feature is: “It’s accredited by the Department of Education” then the benefit is:

-“All our performers are police checked and our show is endorsed by the Dept. of Education.
+“All our performers are police checked and our show is endorsed by the Department of Education.

-This means that not only are you getting a great show but you can relax knowing that all the occupational health and safety requirements have been met too.”
+This means that you are not only getting a great show, but you can also relax knowing that all the occupational health and safety requirements have been met.”

 “Why take a risk with an unknown show?